 Testing on departure

-Testing services are available in the Maldives for tourists who require COVID-19 test results to return to their countries of origin or another destination.
+Testing services are available in the Maldives for tourists who need COVID-19 test results to return to their countries of origin or another destination.

 Regular entry requirements

-The visa on arrival service has resumed for all nationalities.
+The visa on arrival service continues as normal for all tourist arrivals.

 If you intend to work in Maldives, you will need to get a work permit before you arrive.
 You must also pay a security deposit to the Ministry of Finance.
-See the Ministry of Finance website for current rates
+See the Maldives Immigration website for current rates.

 For further information and advice on entry requirements you should contact the High Commission of the Republic of Maldives in the UK or the Department of Immigration and Emigration in Maldives.